-1 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles for children in the primary-phase (up to Year 6) and 3 miles for children in the secondary phase (Years 7 to 11).
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+4 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles or where the secondary school is further than a walking distance of 3 miles.
+See Devon's Education Transport Policy for full details of eligibility.